Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Try the snake plant, peace lily, and aloe vera plant.
 It's no surprise that these also help you focus better.

-These 3 plants may also improve sleep quality in the bedroom, especially those with allergies.
+These 3 plants may also improve sleep quality in the bedroom, especially people with allergies.

 • Excessive use of plants can be harmful, reduce air circulation, increase humidity levels, and possibly cause bug infestations.